Zero trust architecture: History

+In response to Operation Aurora, a Chinese APT attack throughout 2009, Google started to implement a zero-trust architecture referred to as BeyondCorp an internal initiative to implement a zero trust security model that eliminated the need for a privileged VPN.

+Throughout the 2010s, zero trust architectures became more prevalent, driven in part by increased adoption of mobile and cloud services.

-In 2019 the United Kingdom National Cyber Security Centre (NCSC) recommended that network architects consider a zero trust approach for new IT deployments, particularly where significant use of cloud services is planned.
+In 2019 the United Kingdom National Cyber Security Centre (NCSC) recommended that network architects consider a Zero Trust approach for new IT deployments, particularly where significant use of cloud services is planned.
 An alternative but consistent approach is taken by NCSC, in identifying the key principles behind zero trust architectures: